Basilica of Our Lady of Good Health, Velankanni: Significance and pilgrimage

-For Goan and Konkani people, she is called "Shantadurga" (most compassionate one).
-This especially includes use of Kotimaram or Dwajasthamba, which has been described as an extended influence of Hinduism on Catholicism, thus making the basilica a meeting point of two of the major religions of the world.
+The basilica featured a flagstaff, called as a Kotimaram or Dwajasthamba, which has been described as an extended influence of Hinduism on Catholicism in India, thus making the basilica a meeting point of two of the major religions of the world.

-The church it is dedicated to Our Lady of Good Health.
+The church is dedicated to Our Lady of Good Health.
 The Virgin Mary is depicted wearing a sari.
 The usual times for pilgrimage are during the annual festival between 29 August to 8 September, Holy Week and Christmas.
 Some pilgrims, instead of using a mode of transport, perform "walking pilgrimages" to it.
 They attend mass, novenas, flag-hoisting and carry a palanquin of Mary in a procession.
 A major event is the procession, where only women are allowed to pull the first car and a statue of Mary is in the last and most decorated one.
 People of other religions also take part.
-The pilgrims sometimes shave their heads as an offering and perform ear-piercing ceremonies, both being Hindu traditions.
+The pilgrims sometimes shave their heads as an offering and perform ear-piercing ceremonies, both being originally Hindu traditions done in devotion to divinity.
 Another ritual considered sacred is dipping oneself in the pond.
 There is a holy flag which is lowered to signal the end of the festival.

 Due to the number of pilgrim visits during festival season, the Indian Railways introduced special train services to the town of Velankanni.